nkhil/testing-stdout/README.md

 ## Dependencies

-- Logger - Pino
+- Pino (the library being used as logger in this example)
-- Test suite - Jest
+- Jest (the testing framework being used)